Some NyQuil products are likely safe to use while breastfeeding, while others may not be, depending on their ingredients.

 The tiny amount of acetaminophen that passes into a woman's breast milk is unlikely to affect the baby, and side effects are rare.
 There is, however, a possibility that the infant may develop a rash.
 The rash clears up when the woman stops taking the medication.

 Dextromethorphan helps treat a cough.
-There is limited research on the effects of this drug on breastfeeding infants.
+There are no studies on the effects of this drug on breastfeeding infants.

-While some dextromethorphan might pass into breast milk, it is likely safe for infants.
+While some dextromethorphan might pass into breast milk, it is likely safe for infants over 2 months.

 All NyQuil products contain doxylamine, an antihistamine that helps alleviate a runny nose and sneezing and may help with a cough.
 According to some research, doxylamine is safe to use during pregnancy and breastfeeding.